flurrux/insta-loader/README.md

 # attention!

-currently, videos downloaded from a carousel (that is a post with several images/videos that can be swiped) are sometimes of low quality, see https://github.com/flurrux/insta-loader/issues/6.
+currently, videos downloaded from a carousel (that is a post with several images/videos that can be swiped) do **not** have sound, sorry about that.
-if video quality is important to you, better check on them.
+please see https://github.com/flurrux/insta-loader/issues/6 for more details.
-one workaround is to download those media through [jDownloader](https://jdownloader.org/download/index).
+i suggest using [jDownloader](https://jdownloader.org/download/index) as a workaround.
-i have **not** noticed similar quality loss in single-video posts (or any images for that matter), but it's always good to regularly verify this.
+(be careful to check/uncheck the right boxes when installing jDownloader, they tend to sneak in adware)

 # about